Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ## __Testing User Stories from User Experience (UX) Section__

-1. As a user, i want to be able to understand what the site is about.
+1. As a user, i want to be able to understand what the site is about so that i can decide if this is a site of my interest.

-+ When entering the page, it presents a title, a paragraph in which it is clearly read what the site is about.
+    i.
+When entering the page, it presents a title, a paragraph in which it is clearly read what the site is about.
 Background photography also helps to understand the purpose of the page.

-2. As a user, i must be able to easy navigate through the different pages of the site.
+2. As a user, i want to easy navigate through the different pages so that i can use the site.

-+ The main page has a navigation menu in which there are two options, one for log in and the other for registration.
+    i.
+The main page has a navigation menu in which there are two options, one for log in and the other for registration.
 Once the user is registered, the remaining options shows on the navmenu and this makes the navigation on the site possible for registered users.

-3. As a user, i want to be able to register an account.
+3. As a user, i want to register an account so that i can become a member.

-+ The user has the option of registering a user account in the navigation menu.
-Once this is done, the user is directed to the add adventure page where he can start adding his information
+    i.
+The user has the option of registering a user account in the navigation menu.
+Once this is done, the user is a registered member.

-4. As a user, i want the process of registration to be simple.
+4. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.

-+ The registration form consists of two fields that allow you to choose a username of your choice and a password.
+    i.
+To registrate choose a username of your choice and a password.
+Then you can start using the site.
+This process avoids a delayed registration process and that the user loses interest in the site.

-5. As a user, i want to be able to easily log in to the site.
+5. As a user, i want to easily log in so that i can start using the website at once.

-+ Like the registration process.
-The login process also consists of filling in the username and password already registered by the user in the login form in the login page.
+    i.
+Like the registration process.
+The login process also consists of filling in the username and password already registered by the user.

-6. As a user, i want to be able to manage my travel journal information in an easy way.
+6. As a user, i want to manage my travel journal information easily so that it can be time efficient.

-+ Once entered into the system, the user can perform different operations such as input, editing and deleting the information entered.
+    i.
+The system is made in such a way that the user can input, edit and delete their information from different points of the system through a navigation menu and links.

-7. As a user, i want to be able to add travel journal stories.
+7. As a user, i want to be able to add travel journal stories so that i can share my stories with others.

-+ Once the user is logged in, by pressing the adventure option in the navigation menu, the user is directed to the add adventures page.
+    i.
+Once the user is logged in, by pressing the adventure tab option in the navigation menu, the user is directed to the add adventures page.

+    ii.
+Once the information is entered, it is displayed on the main page where it is available for both visitors and members to read.

-8. As a user, i want to be able to read other members travel journal stories.
+8. As a user, i want to read other members travel journal stories so that i can compare it with mine journal stories.

-+ On the main page all the stories of the members of the page are shown on cards.
-And it is also possible to write your own comments as a visitor to the page.
+    i.
+In the home page the stories of other members are shown on cards.
+This makes it possible to read and compare the stories with the users own experiences.

-9. As a user, i want to be able to search other members travel journal stories.
+9. As a user, i want to search other members travel journal stories so that i can see where the most popular travel destination are.

+    i. .In the search section, choose the destination you are looking for, the information will appear on the page in the cards written by the users who have visited the place you are looking for.

-+ At the moment it is only possible to search other members travel journals by country.
+    ii.
+It should be clarified that at the moment it is only possible to search by "country"

 10. As a user, i want to comment other members travel stories.

-+ Upon entering the system, a modal is displayed where the travel history cards of the members appear.
+    i.
+Upon entering the system, a modal is displayed where the travel history cards of the members appear.
 By clicking on the comments option it is possible to leave a comment whether you are a visitor or a member of the page.

 11. As a User, i want to chat with other members.

-+ This option is not available at the moment, but it is a project to be carried out in the near future.
+    i.
+This option is not available at the moment, but it is a project to be carried out in the near future.

 * During my test period i focus on the user stories.